 - We’ll explore the Free Themes to begin with.

-- We’re going to select the Simple theme.
-Press Add theme to library.
+- We’re going to select the Dawn theme.
+Press “Add a theme” to the library.

 Creating a domain name

 Now that your store is looking good and has some products on it, you’ll want your very own domain name so that people can find your store and it’ll look more professional.

 How to create a domain name:

 - Go to “Add Domain” in the Getting Started section.

 - You can transfer an existing web domain or simply press the “Buy Domain” button in the top right corner.

 - Enter the domain name that you want to buy.
 It should reflect what your business does, for example, www.annesbakerydowntown.com rather than www.annesbusinessonshopify.com.

 You can sell online once you’ve chosen a plan

 You would have noticed that at no point during the setup of your free store were you required to enter your credit card details.
 Rest assured, you won’t be charged at the end of the 3 days free trial period unless you choose to select a plan and enter your payment details.